Introduction to Adventure Gaming

 Adventure Gaming is a booklet published by Simulations Publications, Inc. (SPI) 1981 that contains three short games in different genres meant to introduce players to SPI's range of products.

 Contents

-Adventure Gaming is a booklet with three introductory games, each one from a different genre.
+Adventure Gaming is a booklet containing three introductory-level games, each one from a different genre.

 The Creatures that Ate New York

 A science fiction game that is a shorter version of SPI's two-player game The Creature That Ate Sheboygan, where a Godzilla-like monster rises out of Lake Michigan to attack the town of Sheboygan.
 In The Creatures that Ate New York, up to seven players randomly pick a monster and a secret objective.

 Napoleon at Waterloo

 This is a simulation of the Battle of Waterloo, and is designed to introduce the player to many of the concepts of historical board wargames.

 The Tower of Azann

 A fantasy game using a "choose your own adventure" format of numbered paragraph system.
-One or two players enter the Tower to rescue a kidnapped child.
+One or two players enter the Tower to rescue a child that had been kidnapped.